dodogeny/bastion-maven-plugin-community/README.md

 ### 🆘 Enterprise Support

-> **⚠️ COMING SOON**: Enterprise support will be available when the Enterprise Edition is released.
+> **🎯 Enterprise Support**: Dedicated enterprise support services will be available with the Enterprise Edition release.

 Enterprise customers will get priority support: